Which Aircraft Hangar Type Fits Your Needs

 Choose if:

-• Aircraft fits standard dimensions
+• Your aircraft fits standard dimensions without squeezing or unusual maneuvering

-• Limited additional space requirements
+• You have limited additional space requirements beyond parking

-• Budget is a primary concern
+• Budget is a primary concern and you’re being realistic about costs

 Avoid if:

-• You need significant workshop space
+• You need significant workshop space for maintenance or projects

-• You value privacy and flexibility highly
+• You highly value privacy and operational flexibility without neighbors

 Box Hangars: Flexibility and Space